chrisbroski/goal-math/essay.md

 ### Abstract

 There are three main ways for a constructed device to manifest desire.
-All constructed objects have their creator's goals implied in their physical design and behavior but they aren't necessarily able to feel those instinctual desires themselves.
-For a machine to have emotional desire, it requires specialized sensors that evaluate situations that increase or decrease the probability of furthering their primary goal.
+All constructed objects have their creator's goals implied in their physical design and behavior but they aren't necessarily able to feel those *instinctual desires* themselves.
+For a machine to have *emotional desire*, it requires specialized sensors that evaluate situations that increase or decrease the probability of furthering their primary goal.
 Data from these subjective sensors can be used to fine-tune behaviors and create new subjective sensors by associating objective situations to subjective sensations.
-To exhibit conscious desire, data must exist to predict resulting situations from the combination of an action and the current situation.
+To exhibit *conscious desire*, data must exist to predict resulting situations from the combination of an action and the current situation, and should be integral to the process of assessing consequences before an action is chosen.

 1. What is a goal?
 2. Externally designed